Henry County Deputy jailed on strangulation charge

 A criminal complaint by Brown on file with the Martinsville General District Clerk’s Office alleges that a woman made contact with the Martinsville Police Department on Sunday and said that Gravely, who was her boyfriend at the time, got into an argument in the parking lot of the Sportsman’s Club at 47 Fayette St. over her speaking to another man in the same parking lot.

-The Bulletin does not release the names of alleged victims in crimes of a sexual nature or in crimes that may be related to sexual violence.
+The Bulletin does not release the names of alleged victims in crimes of domestic or sexual nature or in crimes that may be related to sexual violence.

 The woman told police that the argument escalated and Gravely allegedly grabbed her right arm, twisted it behind her back and began to push her through the parking lot.